EnrightLab/Courses-and-Practicals/WTAC_RNA_Transcriptomics_2023/nanopore_directRNA/nanopore_drna_seq.md

 # IGV

 We will now use the Integrated Genome Viewer (IGV) from the Broad Institute (MIT) to look at our samples.
+We will then load in the BAM files one at a time in IGV and explore but we need to make an INDEX file for each genome bam first.

+    samtools index scr1_genome.bam
+    samtools index scr2_genome.bam
+    samtools index scr3_genome.bam

+    samtools index wt1_genome.bam
+    samtools index wt2_genome.bam
+    samtools index wt3_genome.bam

+Now we can launch IGV.
 Start up IGV from your desktop and then make sure the mouse genome is selected.
-We will then load in the BAM files one at a time and explore.

 # Creating counts